Steve Nordlund

 Creating a New Mobility Ecosystem

-For Boeing, Nordlund launched and led Boeing NeXt, a business division dedicated to building a safe, sustainable and seamless future mobility ecosystem, ranging from electric air taxis to high-speed transport.
+While at Boeing, Nordlund launched and led Boeing NeXt, a business division dedicated to building a safe, sustainable and seamless future mobility ecosystem, ranging from electric air taxis to high-speed transport.
 This team developed Boeing’s approach to commercial mobility and next-generation airspace management and global airspace integration, working with regulatory agencies and industry partners to ensure a future where autonomous and piloted air vehicles safely coexist.
 He oversaw the development of Boeing’s next-generation mobility platforms, including cargo and passenger air vehicles and launched two Boeing joint ventures, Wisk and SkyGrid.

 Strategizing the Future of Aerospace and Defense